ej-shafran/compile-mode.nvim/README.md

 ### `:Compile`

 Runs a command and places its output in the compilation buffer.
+The command is run from the current working directory.
 If an argument is present, it is used as the command.
 Otherwise, the user is prompted using `:h vim.ui.input()`.

 <!-- panvimdoc-ignore-end -->
 <!-- panvimdoc-include-comment
 :Compile
 : Runs a command and places its output in the compilation buffer.
+The command is run from the current working directory.
 If an argument is present, it is used as the command.
 Otherwise, the user is prompted using `:h vim.ui.input()`.

 -->